alex-h-stone/spring-boot-microservice-reference/README.md

 See https://wiremock.org/docs/stubbing/ for additional guidance with WireMock.

-Also see 'VaccinationsWireMockServer' for how to define a stub server for running a microservice locally with external API dependencies.
+Also see `VaccinationsWireMockServer` for how to define a stub server for running a microservice locally with external API dependencies.

-In addition, 'WiremockServerForIntegrationTests' for how to utilise WireMock for automated integration tests.
+In addition, `WiremockServerForIntegrationTests` for how to utilise WireMock for automated integration tests.

 ---

 #### Logging of requests and responses

-See RequestLoggingFilterConfig for the required config to log requests.
+See `RequestLoggingFilterConfig` for the required config to log requests.

-Also consider the use of LoggingAspects and the LogMethodArguments annotation to log method arguments, and the LogMethodResponse to log method responses.
+Also consider the use of `LoggingAspects` and the `LogMethodArguments` annotation to log method arguments, and the `LogMethodResponse` to log method responses.

 ---

 #### Failure recovery via Spring Retry

-See VaccinationsApiClient for an example of how Spring WebClient can be used to retry failed external API calls.
+See `VaccinationsApiClient` for an example of how Spring `WebClient` can be used to retry failed external API calls.

 ---

 #### Actuator endpoints

-Determined by dependencies ("OpenAPI/Swagger docs" in build.gradle), application config (see application.yaml) and security config (see SecurityConfig)
+Determined by dependencies ("OpenAPI/Swagger docs" in `build.gradle`), application config (`application.yaml`) and security config (`SecurityConfig`)

 https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints